Purging Cloudflare Cache With cURL

 There’s a whole slew of information about their API here.
 What we’re interested in is the ‘zone’ portion of their API which allows for full site purges, by URL, and by cache-tags or host.
 I usually stick with the full site purge just because it’s easier to toss everything out and allow it to naturally flow back into their cache without missing anything.

-To do this you’ll need your zone id of the domain, api key for your account, and an email address associated to the domain’s account.
-You can find your zone id by going to the overview of the domain you’re interested in, the api key can be found at the bottom of your account profile (using the top right drop-down), and the email is the one you use to sign in to your account.
+can be found at the bottom of your account profile (using the top right drop-down), and the email is the one you use to sign in to your account.
 Once you have all that you can use the following cURL command to purge your cache!

-1
+1 |

-If it executed successfully you should see a response similar to {"result":{"id":"xxxxxxxxxxxxx"},"success":true,"errors":[],"messages":[]}.
+If it executed successfully you should see a response similar to {"result":{"id":"xxxxxxxxxxxxx"},"success":true,"errors":[],"messages":[]}

 And that’s it!